http://www.scoop.co.nz/mason/stories/WO0403/S00215.htm

 Afghanistan; for its pipelines project,

-across Afghanistan, Pakistan, to the Indian Ocean; from the oil-gas rich Central Asiatic
+across Afghanistan, Pakistan, to the Indian Ocean; from the oil-gas rich Central Asiatic Republics

-Republics of the former USSR; in
+of the former USSR; in preference to the

-through Iran.
-(UNOCAL Position Statement:
+Position Statement: "Proposed

-"Proposed Central Asian Pipeline Projects”(1998) www.unocal.com).
+Central Asian Pipeline Projects”(1998) www.UNOCAL.com).

 This project aimed at exercising monopoly control over the